Mary Elise and the princess burst into the shepherd’s hut, slamming the door and bolting it as they tried to catch their breath.

 They stayed close to the shadows of the woods and made their way around the field,

-coming upon Catherine bringing the sheep into an enclosed shelter.
+coming upon Catherine.
+She was bringing the sheep into an enclosed shelter.

 “I guess this is the end of going out to the fields to graze.
 Richard says there’s to be snow.”
 She noticed her own cloak on the princess, and smiled happily that she could help in such a way.

 “It’s all right.
 I’m heading home now.
-Richard will take care of the sheep so I don’t have to be out here.
+Richard will take care of the sheep.
 Go quickly.
 This is your chance.
 Those men are gone.”

 Princess Juliana moved on, but Mary Elise lingered for a moment as Catherine whispered, “she’s beautiful, isn’t she?
 And as kindhearted as everyone says.”

 Mary Elise nodded and hurried after the princess.
-They crossed a lane and soon came to the gate of the cottage.
+They soon came to the gate that led to the Cottage and a wide tree-lined path.
 She had the feeling that the lingering leaves on the trees would be gone tomorrow—they were already blowing wildly and falling around them.

 “Here we are!
 Stay here for a moment, Your Highness, and I’ll see if all is safe.
 I’m sure those bandits wouldn’t come here looking for you—”